kmm0155/AU_Code_Review_Project/README.md

 PAPER: https://bioone.org/journals/Wildlife-Biology/volume-2019/issue-1/wlb.00503/Impact-of-winter-enclosures-on-the-gut-bacterial-microbiota-of/10.2981/wlb.00503.full
 CODE REFERENCED: https://github.com/qiime2/q2-diversity

-For a detailed description on this code review, please see Review.doc.
+For a detailed description on this code review, please see Murphy_Code_Review.docx.

 All required components for re-creating my analysis are listed as:
 1) Wildlife_Ref_Paper.pdf (Menke et. al 2019- paper used for this review)